-Our amp section contains information about vintage Fender amps from the blackface and silverface era between 1963 and 1979.
+See our amp section by clicking on a specific model in the amp menu.
+You will find information about most blackface and silverface models (1963 –>1979).
 We consider these amps the most versatile, robust and best sounding Fender amps.
 They are simple and basic point-to-point wired amps with built-in reverb and tremolo.

 Picking the right tool for the job

 We need our stuff to perform and adapt to varying environments for practice and gigs, outdoor, indoor, alone or in a band.
-Any tube amp player should be aware of the importance of dialing in the sweet spot to achieve sustaining harmonics, tube distortion, rectifier sag and transformer sag, aka. the tube amp mojo & magic.
+Any tube amp player should be aware of the importance of finding an amp’s sweet spot to achieve sustaining harmonics, tube distortion, rectifier sag and transformer sag, aka. the tube amp mojo & magic.
+But then you have to turn your amp up.
 So how do you achieve all this with your specific amp not beeing too loud, too low, too muddy, too clean or too brittle?
-You need the knowledge to tweak your favorite amps to better suit your needs.
+Ideally you should have several amps, dirrerent tools for different occasions.
+Or you need the knowledge to tweak your favorite amp to better suit your needs.

-We find that some amps have more rationale for mods than others.
-A general trend among players is to lower the clean headroom in large amps to get earlier break up and sweet tube distortion at lower volumes.
-Smaller amps are tuned to increase the clean headroom allowing players to bring reasonably sized amps to small/medium gigs.
-You’ll recognize these trends reading about the amps on the web.
+A general trend is to lower the clean headroom in large Fender amps to get earlier break up and sweet tube distortion at lower volumesOn the other hand, the smaller amps are usually tuned to increase the clean headroom to be used on small/medium sized gigs.

 We have a special interest in mods that satisfy one or more of the following criterias: